 - Documents containing certain types of personal or financial information about individuals

 - Documents recognized as being privileged

 - Document that by law may only be disclosed to specifically designated persons

 - The names of, or information pertaining to, individuals involved with the department (e.g., whether an individual is getting or has ever received economic benefits through the department)

-Below are contacts for certain kinds of records.
+Below are the contacts for personal records: